aptech/tspdlib/docs/ralslm_breaks.rst

 Purpose
 ----------------

-Computes the Augmented Dickey Fuller unit root test with the RALS technique for non-normal errors.
+Computes the Augmented Dickey Fuller unit root test with 1 or 2 breaks and the RALS technique for non-normal errors.

 Format
 ----------------